 Chris Kennedy, Regional Director Chris Kennedy is a founding member of College Steps.
 Chris earned his graduate and undergraduate degree in Special Education from the University of Wisconsin.
 Chris' previous roles include Program Coordinator at Johnson State College, Assistant Professor of Inclusive Elementary Education at Johnson State College, the co-founder of a non-profit organization serving students with disabilities in Cameroon, as a special education teacher in both public and private schools, and in various residential and support services for individuals with disabilities in the United States as well as abroad.
 In addition to his work with College Steps, Chris enjoys spending time with his wife and two young boys, playing music, and traveling.

-Tori Milne, Director of Workforce Development Much of Tori’s professional background focuses on coordinating work experiences in the community.
-Tori meets with all College Steps students weekly to foster a connection between student and community employers.
+Tori Milne, Director of Workforce Development Much of Tori’s professional background focuses on developing and coordinating work experiences in the community.
+Tori has her Masters of Arts in the clinical psychology.
+Tori directs the Workforce Development team at College Steps.
+In this role, she meets with students and staff weekly to foster a connection between student and community employers.
 Tori has been previously involved in directing the Women’s Center at Saint Michael’s College and working as the Assistant Director for the North Eastern Family Institute group home.
-In addition to Tori’s role at College Steps, Tori is completing her Masters of Arts in the clinical psychology.

 Chris Ryan, Program Coordinator, American International College Much of Chris’ professional background focuses on the field of education.
 For the past 8 years, Chris has served the needs of special education, low income and first generation students within a variety of educational settings.
 In addition to his role at College Steps, Chris is also an avid do-it-yourselfer (DIY), woodworker, and sports enthusiast.
 He is also a loving husband to his wife Kim and father to his son Jack.
 Chris is also an active member of both the NACADA (National Academic Advising Association) and NASPA (Student Affairs Administrators in Higher Education) organizations, as well as a Master Mason within the Freemason Fraternity.